Magic-lem/MeSAM/README.md

 # HM-RSAM
-This is the official PyTorch implementation
+This is the official PyTorch implementation.

+The code will be released soon.